DangHuuLong/DangHuuLong/README.md

 ## 🧠 About Me

 🌱 Currently learning and building projects with ReactJS, Node.js, and .NET
-💬 Interested in full-stack development, software architecture, and database systems
-🧩 Exploring mobile development with Flutter and Dart
+💬 Interested in full-stack development, software architecture, and database systems, AI 🧩 Exploring mobile development with Flutter and Dart
 🎨 Also improving UI/UX design using Figma
 📫 Reach me at **danghuulong394@gmail.com**